Leasehold Conveyancing in Dore - Get a Quote from the leasehold experts approved by your lender

 • Registering of the assignment of the change of lessee after a sale

-Leasehold conveyancing in Dore is not unique.
-All leases are individual and legal mistakes in the legal wording can result in certain provisions are wrong.
+There is nothing unique about leasehold conveyancing in Dore.
+Most leases are individual and drafting errors can sometimes mean that certain provisions are not included.
 For example, if your lease is missing any of the following, it could be defective:

 • Repairing obligations to or maintain parts of the property